Fadiabb/icalendar-generator/README.md

 Software-Engineering: 2021 Intevation GmbH <https://intevation.de>
 ```

-The generated files are under CC BY 4.0 licensed.
+The generated files are licensed under CC BY 4.0 .